jluera/insurance_subreddit_analysis_pipeline/README.md

 2) Run three scripts in Airflow running in a docker container.
 3) The first script retrieves user posting data from Reddit's /r/Insurance subreddit using the Pushift API.
 It then reduces columns with Pandas and saves dataframe as a parquet file.
 4) The second script performs simple transformations and data cleaning using PySpark.
-5) The third script loads data into Google Cloud Storage and BigQuery for further analsysis .
+5) The third script loads data into Google Cloud Storage and BigQuery for further analysis .
 6) The data can then be imported into Google DataStudio to make a dashboard of relevant information.

 Admittedly, some of the leveraged components, such as the use of Airflow, is kind of overkill for a simple pipeline like this but was utilized just to gain additional practice.